thdotnet/azure-docs.pt-br/articles/machine-learning/service/azure-machine-learning-release-notes.md

 ## <a name="next-steps"></a>Próximas etapas

-Leia a visão geral do [Serviço do Azure Machine Learning](../service/overview-what-is-azure-ml.md).
+Leia a visão geral do [Azure Machine Learning](../service/overview-what-is-azure-ml.md).